 November 26, 2019

-Inside: Boost front-end revenue with these practical retail strategies.
+Inside: Boost front-end pharmacy revenue with these practical retail strategies.

 With PBMs and DIR fees cutting into prescription profits, independent pharmacies have to get creative to stay profitable.
 By increasing sales on the front end that don’t have to be funneled through a middleman, independent pharmacies can help offset the losses on the prescription side.